rathalos64/bob-the-builder/README.md

 # bob-the-builder
 Reddit memes can become reality.
 Written and abandoned in Golang.
+Inspired by @bernhardreisenberger.